codewithdarkwa/codewithdarkwa/README.md

 ### Hi there 👋, my name is John Darkwa
 #### A passionate full stack and Mobile app developer from Ghana

-- 🔭 I’m currently working on Knust feedback app
+- 🔭 I’m currently working on a mobile application that offers small-scale finance firms a user-friendly and effective accounting software, with a well-crafted and attractive design.
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning clean architecture in flutter
 - 👯 My Area of Interest's are **Web development and  Mobile app development**
 - 💬 Ask me about anything related to Web and Mobile App development(React Native and Flutter)
 - 📫 How to reach me: codewithdarkwa@gmail.com